 - Eat 5 or more fruits and vegetables each day.
 They fight disease and are full of natural energy.

 - Limit yourself to no more than 2 hours of recreational screen time each day (includes TV, computers, and gaming).

 - Get at least 1 hour of physical activity each day.

 Map out a better lifestyle.

-- Places to stay healthy and be active, including the closest public parks and gyms
+- Places to get healthy and stay active, including the nearest public parks and gyms

 - Healthy recipes you can download

-- Visit our blog for recipes, and tips on eating right and staying active.
+Visit our blog for recipes as well as tips on eating right and staying active.